 But self-esteem challenges generally respond very well to counselling, and by the time we’d completed our work together I’d see my clients leave with renewed self-esteem, greater self-compassion and a feeling of being comfortable and confident in their own identity.
 It was, and still is, amazing work and I hope I can do it until I retire.

-My first experience in mental health was volunteering as a listener for the Samaritans, nearly 20 years ago.
+My first experience in mental health was volunteering as a listener for the Samaritans, nearly 20 years ago, back in my home town of Norfolk.

 Since then I’ve achieved a degree in Psychology and Women’s Studies (Bsc Hons); a diploma in Integrative Counselling and I’m registered with the BACP – the professional body for therapists and counsellors within the UK (MBACP).